nadrane/blog/content/_posts/hexo-vs-gatsbyjs-comparing-nodejs-static-site-generators/hexo-vs-gatsbyjs-comparing-nodejs-static-site-generators.md

 4. [Gatsby Image](https://www.gatsbyjs.org/packages/gatsby-image/) preprocesses and calibrates images for various screen sizes.
 This ensures that high resolution screens get high resolution images and vice-versa, resulting in significant bandwidth savings for smaller screens.

 All of these performance abstractions don't come without a cost.
 I think my experience was quite telling.
-When I finished my Hexo website, the main page was about 40kb; when I finished my Gatsby website, the main page was ~200kb, though it's a little difficult to be precise, which brings me to my next point.
+When I finished my Hexo website, the main page was ~40kb, whereas when I finished my Gatsby website, the main page was ~200kb, though it's a little difficult to be precise, which brings me to my next point.

 Optimization is initially challenging and opaque with Gatsby.
 When I started, not only did I have no idea my final site would contain Javascript, I had no idea what would influence its performance.